Memories of Next Summer

 As Mayor Bloomberg said when describing the impetus for his plan, "We soon realized that you can't formulate a land use plan without thinking about transportation and you can't think about transportation without thinking about air quality.
 You can't think about air quality without thinking about energy and you certainly can't think about energy — or any of this — without thinking about global warming".
 This rightly puts land use and public policy front and center of State and City climate efforts.

 It would not be a great stretch for the New York City's own Environmental Quality Review law to adopt analogous requirements, nor would it be the first time in the U.S. that environmental reviews were expanded to incorporate climate impact considerations.
 The MAS report builds on leadership in Massachusetts, California, and Seattle Washington where analysis of climate impacts is a routine part of public review and approval.
 Presently, the MAS is circulating its report among experts, civic and political leaders, seeking their support for making this kind of analysis an integral part of State and City environmental reviews.

 Greening the Zoning Resolution

 Another venerable body of rules with a pervasive impact on urban land use and development — which has climate ramifications that are just beginning to be considered — is the New York City Zoning Resolution.
 It was last thoroughly overhauled in 1961; from a climate and environmental perspective, 1961 is pre-history.
-Now, attorneys from the City Bar Association's Land Use, Planning and Zoning Committee have convened a working group of architects, engineers, city planners, environmental attorneys and activists, as well as representatives from grass roots community groups to brainstorm and craft an idea menu for bringing the Zoning Resolution into the 21st century.
+Now, attorneys from the New York City Bar Association's Land Use, Planning & Zoning Committee have convened a working group of architects, engineers, city planners, environmental attorneys and activists, as well as representatives from grass roots community groups to brainstorm and craft an idea menu for bringing the Zoning Resolution into the 21st century.